supercid/techdocs-wiki-tmp/Adding-support-for-multi-currency.md

 In order to send the exchange rate multipliers to Nosto, you will need to use our Exchange Rate API.
 The exchange rates must be included within a JSON message and an authenticated HTTP request must be executed.

-An API Token is required.
-Please contact support@nosto.com to get an API Token.
-Please inform our Support Team about your Nosto Account ID and request an API_RATES Token.

 Once you have the token in hands, you can proceed to the API calls.
 Use an empty string as the username, and the API token provided by Nosto as the password.
 The authenticated HTTP POST request must be made to:

 https://api.nosto.com/exchangerates